First start and adjustments

 - Adjust Fuel correction on idle to achieve near zero Lambda corr

-- Repeat steps 1-4 several times, because both corrections are interdependent.
-Changing one requires to change another.
+- Repeat procedure 3-4 times, because both corrections are interdependent.

 Turn on Adaptation.
 While driving, adaptation algorithm gather statistics and fine tune injection.